fengtony686/irrelevant-word-debiasing/README.md

 # Debiasing Irrelevant Words in Natural Language Processing

-This is an A-scored course project of *Artificial Intelligence: Principles and Technique* course in IIIS, Tsinghua University taught by [Chongjie Zhang](http://group.iiis.tsinghua.edu.cn/~milab/person-zhangchongjie.html).
+This is an A-scored course project of *Artificial Intelligence: Principles and Technique* course in IIIS, Tsinghua University taught by [Prof. Chongjie Zhang](http://group.iiis.tsinghua.edu.cn/~milab/person-zhangchongjie.html).
 I will briefly introduce our work in the following texts.

 ## Introduction